Sweden Southern Sweden

 Möllevångstorget is lively around the clock.

-Malmö Saluhall is an upscale food hall located in an old goods warehouse on Gibraltargatan.
+Malmö Saluhall is a stylish indoor food hall located inside a beautifully renovated old warehouse on Gibraltargatan.

 Cinnamon roll